PrefectHQ/ControlFlow/README.md

 - **Flow**: A container for an AI-enhanced workflow, defined using the `@flow` decorator.
 Flows maintain consistent context and history across tasks.

-- **Task**: A discrete objective for AI agents to solve, defined using the `@ai_task` decorator or declared inline.
+- **Task**: A discrete objective for AI agents to solve, defined using the `@task` decorator or declared inline.
 Tasks specify the expected inputs and outputs, acting as a bridge between AI agents and traditional code.

 - **Agent**: An AI agent that can be assigned tasks.
 Agents are powered by specialized AI models that excel at specific tasks, such as text generation or decision making based on unstructured data.